archit31uniyal/archit31uniyal.github.io/_posts/2024-10-18-automated_testing.md

 ### Depth First Search (DFS) Approach

-In this section, we will discussing the DFS based approach I developed during my internship at OmniVision.
+In this section, we will discussing the intrumentation-free DFS based approach I developed.
 The key feature of this approach is that it does not require instrumentation and uses the SMT solvers ability to solve symbolic expressions to generate efficient unit test inputs.
 Furthermore, this approach was implemented in Python which required the dependencies of the software significantly.

 **Instrumentation:** It is a process of modifying software such that analysis can be performed on it.
 It allows logging the state of variables during test runs, which is an advantage during software testing.
 DART and Crest use instrumentation to update and monitor the state of the target inputs.